+Further, a traffic model is presented, which uses the patterns found in our captures such as the time between frames, packet size and number of packets that arrive in batches to accurately replicate Stadia traffic for a specific game (Tomb Raider) using different video resolutions.
+The model is built in a way it can be easily implemented as a traffic generator, either in a simulator or in the real world, which makes it suitable to be used in the performance evaluation of networking systems.
+Moreover, its parameters can be easily updated to cover a broad range of traffic generation patterns even if they do not belong to any particular game.

 The rest of the paper is organized as follows: Section \ref{sec:relwork} provides an overview of the related work.
 Section \ref{sec:webrtc} introduces Google Stadia, WebRTC and all protocols involved in their operation.
 The details of the experimental setup and definition of the datasets is presented in Section \ref{sec:exp}.
-An analysis of the traffic of Google Stadia can be found in Section \ref{sec:und_Stadia_traffic}.
-Section \ref{sec:inside} studies the traffic evolution as the game changes states, and the effects of the video encoding and resolution can be found in Section \ref{sec:video}.
-Performance under different available bandwidths is presented in Section \ref{sec:band}, and a latency study can be found in Section \ref{sec:latency}.
-Finally, Section \ref{sec:conclusions} closes the paper.
+A study of the bandwidth required to play multiple Google Stadia games can be found in Section \ref{sec:und_Stadia_trafficoverview}.
+An analysis of the main characteristics of Google Stadia traffic can be found in Section \ref{sec:und_Stadia_traffic}.
+Section \ref{sec:inside} studies the traffic evolution as the game changes states, and the effects of the video encoding and resolution can be found in Section~\ref{sec:video}.
+Performance under different available bandwidths is presented in Section~\ref{sec:band}, and the effects of such bandwidth changes on latency is investigated in Section~\ref{sec:latency}.
+Section~\ref{sec:latencychanges} analyses how Stadia adapts when latency increases suddenly.
+Section~\ref{sec:otherWebRTC} compares Stadia traffic patterns to those of other WebRTC applications and analyzes their similarities, and a model based on the traces is presented in Section~\ref{sec:ModelTR}.
+Finally, Section~\ref{sec:conclusions} closes the paper.